tcd93/MSSQL-execution-plan/README.md

 Note: I don't provide sample data here as it's private & pretty huge, but even if you don't run these data yourself, you should have a pretty good grasp of
 SQL Server's optimizer after reading this

-Tool: Microsoft Sql Server Management Tool (MSSM)
+Tool: Microsoft SQL Server Management Tool (MSSM)

 ---